westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 }
 ```

-The number of zone descriptors obtained is returned to the user using the
-`nr_zones` field of the report header structure `blk_zone_report`.
+The number of zone descriptors obtained is returned to the user in the `nr_zones` field of the report header structure `blk_zone_report`.

 With the introduction of zone capacity support for NVMe Zoned Namepsaces in
 kernel version 5.9, zone descriptors gained the `capacity` field.
 The presence
-of this field is indicated using the new `flag` field added to
+of this field is indicated by the new `flag` field added to `struct blk_zone_report`.
-`struct blk_zone_report`

 ```c
 /**